cruddy/docs/Fields.md

 ##### Constraining relations

-You can constraint available options based on other relational field.
+You can constraint available options based on other field.
 For example, when you select specific country, you get states only of that country.

 ```php
 $schema->relates('country', 'countries');